 KATHLEEN CARTER BELL

-Conor Bell recently joined the Auburn University Department of Music faculty, where he teaches applied bassoon lessons, music theory, and aural skills.
+Conor Bell teaches applied bassoon lessons, music theory, and aural skills at Auburn University.
 Dr. Bell is particularly interested in performing pieces that haven’t been previously recorded and expanding the bassoon’s repertoire by arranging other instruments’ works for bassoon.

-Conor has held the position of principal bassoon with the Owensboro Symphony Orchestra in Kentucky since 2016 subs with various orchestras in Indiana, Georgia and Alabama.
+Conor has held the position of principal bassoon with the Owensboro Symphony Orchestra in Kentucky since 2016, and also subs with various orchestras in Indiana, Georgia and Alabama.
 Conor is also a passionate chamber musician, performing with the Æther reed quintet, and other community outreach-oriented ensembles such as Classical Music Indy and the Owensboro Brownbag Lunch concert series.

 A Texas native, Conor attended West Texas A&M University for his bachelor’s degree, studying with Dr. Tina Carpenter.
 He followed this by attending Indiana University for his master’s and doctoral degrees, studying with William Ludwig and Kathleen McLean.
 His dissertation explores the bassoon works of David Maslanka.
 Additionally, he holds minors in Music Theory and Arts Administration.